xaviervia/tessellation/packages/tessellation/README.md

 **You don’t need to use this library**.
 Redux’s ecosystem is great and Tessellation doesn’t provide anything close to Redux DevTools.
 The central part of this library is the pattern used for the side effects.
 Tessellation could be described more as an extension of Redux than a replacement, much like Redux Saga or Redux Promise or any other of the many solutions built to work with non-React side effects in the Redux store.

-The way in which Tessellation differs from the other Redux extensions is that you don’t need a library to follow its pattern, so Tessellation is more of a demonstration of an architecture rather than a utility lib.
-The lib exists just to make implementation of the architecture easier, but you can safely ignore it.
+The way in which Tessellation differs from the other Redux extensions is that you don’t need a library to follow its pattern, so Tessellation is more of a demonstration of an architecture rather than an utility lib.
+The lib exists just to make using the architecture easier, but you can safely ignore it.

 This Effect Wiring API is fully compatible with Redux—see the [implementation of the thesis app using Redux](https://github.com/xaviervia/tessellation/blob/master/variations/redux/src/index.js)—which means that you can just apply the pattern to your Redux application and ignore this library altogether.
 This is how you would build the CLI Counter example with Redux: